cicichenmicrosoft/azure-powershell/src/ComputeFleet/ComputeFleet.Autorest/README.md

 <!-- region Generated -->
-# Fleet
+# ComputeFleet
-This directory contains the PowerShell module for the Fleet service.
+This directory contains the PowerShell module for the ComputeFleet service.

 ---
 ## Info